red/docs/reactivity.md

 **Description**

-Sets a new reactive relation which contains at least one reactive source, from:
-* a block of code (sets a "static relation")
-* a function (sets a "dynamic relation", requires the `/link` refinement)

-In both cases, the code is statically analyzed to determine the reactive sources, in the form of path! values, referring to reactor fields.
-The newly formed reaction **is called once** on creation (before the `react` function returns).
-This default behavior can be undesirable in some cases, this initial triggering can be avoided using the `/later` option.
+`react` sets a new reactive relation, which contains at least one reactive source, from a block of code (sets a "static relation") or a function (sets a "dynamic relation" and requires the `/link` refinement).
+In both cases, the code is statically analyzed to determine the reactive sources (in the form of path! values) referring to reactor fields.

+By default, the newly formed reaction **is called once on creation** before the `react` function returns.
+This can be undesirable in some cases, so can be avoided by using the `/later` option.

-A reaction can contain arbitrary Red code, have one or several reactive sources, one or several reactive expressions.
-It is up to the user to determine the granularity of relations to set up, which best fits his use-cases.
+A reaction contains arbitrary Red code, one or more reactive sources, and one or more reactive expressions.
+It is up to the user to determine the set of relations which best fit their needs.

 The `/link` option takes a function as the reaction and a list of arguments objects to be used when evaluating the reaction.
 This alternative form allows dynamic reactions, where the reaction code can be reused with different sets of objects (the basic `react` can only work with statically *named* objects).

-Removing a reaction is achieved by using `/unlink` refinement with a `<source>` argument which can take the following values:
+A reaction is removed by using the `/unlink` refinement with one of the following as a `<source>` argument:
-* `'all` word, will remove all reactive relations created by the reaction.
+* The `'all` word, will remove all reactive relations created by the reaction.
-* an object value, will remove only relations where that object is the reactive source.
+* An object value, will remove only relations where that object is the reactive source.
-* a list of objects, will remove only relations where those objects are the reactive source.
+* A list of objects, will remove only relations where those objects are the reactive source.

-`/unlink` takes a reaction block or function as argument, so only relations created from *that* reaction will be removed.
+`/unlink` takes a reaction block or function as argument, so only relations created from *that* reaction are removed.

 ## is